Paraphrase—Reading Toward a Better Understanding

 Greek—Learning the Language of the New Testament

 This course seeks to equip students with the ability to read and understand the NT in Koine Greek, its original language.
-It’s aimed at students who don’t have any knowledge of NT Greek, and it intends to take them from that starting point to an ability to read and translate all non-verb elements of NT Greek as well as non-finite verbs (finite verbs will be introduced in Greek II).
+It’s aimed at students who don’t have any knowledge of Greek, and it intends to take them from that starting point to an ability to read and translate all non-verb elements of Koine Greek as well as non-finite verbs (finite verbs will be introduced in Greek II).
 The course emphasizes reading the NT in Greek, learning the fundamentals of Greek grammar well, and equipping students to use Greek in order to understand and teach the NT better.
-In all of this, the course seeks to magnify Jesus through NT Greek.
+In all of this, the course seeks to magnify Jesus through the NT in its original language.

 Hebrew—An Introduction to Reading the Old Testament